Marketing any product or service is vital to its success, highlighting the benefits of your product or service to existing and potential customers.

 Do not take negative comments personally

 - You can often learn more from criticism - and improve your business because of it.

 Remember to log and analyse any customer complaints

-- Customer feedback is an ongoing process; use satisfaction surveys, face-to-face meetings, regular phone contact and log complaints and queries.
+- Customer feedback is an ongoing process; use satisfaction surveys, face-to-face meetings, online feedback and regular phone contact.
+Always log complaints and queries.

 Get potential customers to test your product or service